j-mes/j-m.es/src/content/index.md

 ---
 # Hello there…

 I'm a Deaf Software Engineer who breaks things for a living at the FT.
 Formerly a grumpy commuter and a tormented Arsenal fan.
 This should show a change.
+Hello.